SU-76: SU-76M in combat

 The SU-76M was effective against any medium or light German tank.
 It could also knock out the Panther tank with a flank shot, but the ZIS-3 gun was not effective against Tiger tanks.
 Soviet manuals for SU-76M crews usually instructed the gunner to aim for the tracks or gun barrels when facing Tigers.
 To improve the SU-76M's anti-armour capabilities, armour-piercing composite rigid (APCR) and hollow charge projectiles were introduced.
 This gave the SU-76M a better chance against heavily armoured German vehicles.
 A low profile, a low noise signature and good mobility were other advantages of the SU-76M.
-This was ideal for organizing ambushes and sudden flank or rear strikes in close combat, where the ZIS-3 gun was sufficient against most German armoured fighting vehicles.
+This was ideal for organizing ambushes and surprise flank or rear strikes in close combat, where the ZIS-3 gun was sufficient against most German armoured fighting vehicles.

 The maximum elevation angle of the SU-76M's gun was the highest of all Soviet self-propelled guns.
 The maximum indirect fire distance was nearly 13 km.
-SU-76Ms were sometimes used as light artillery vehicles (like the German Wespe) for counter-battery fights, bombardments, indirect fire support.
+SU-76Ms were sometimes used as light artillery vehicles (like the German Wespe) for counter-battery fights, bombardments or indirect fire support.
 However, the power of the 76.2 mm shells was not sufficient in some cases.

 The SU-76M was the single Soviet vehicle able to operate in swamps with minimal support from engineers.
-During Operation Bagration in 1944 it was extremely useful for organizing surprise attacks through swamps; bypassing heavy German defenses on firmer ground.
+During Operation Bagration in 1944 it was extremely useful for organizing surprise attacks through swamps, bypassing heavy German defenses on firmer ground.
 Usually only lightly armed infantry could pass through large swampy areas.
-With SU-76M support, Soviet soldiers and engineers could effectively destroy enemy strongpoints and continue to advance.
+With SU-76M support, Soviet soldiers and engineers could effectively destroy enemy strongpoints and continue the advance.

-One famous crewman was Rem Nikolaevich Ulanov.
-In his younger days he was a mechanic-driver and later a commander of a SU-76.
-He and some other soldiers called their SU-76 Columbina after the female Renaissance Italian Commedia dell'Arte personage.

 The reliability and good driving performance of the SU-76M proved to be especially in demand at the final stages of World War II, during the liberation of Poland and battles in Germany.
-Relatively maneuverable and fast, SU-76Ms sometimes additionally armed with trophy machine guns and carried infantrymen on its armour were often included into vanguards to pursue the retreating enemy.
+Relatively maneuverable and fast, SU-76Ms sometimes additionally armed with trophy machine guns and carrying infantry on its deck were often included into vanguards to pursue the retreating enemy.
 SU-76M SPGs took part in combat operations on the Eastern Front until the end of World War II, and then in the Soviet–Japanese War.
 During World War II, 130 SU-76Ms were given to the Polish People's Army.